Image

 “Come!”

 Rufus entered with a slight but rough-looking man.
-Blood covered his clothing but he showed no signs of injury.
-Silas had noticed him during the mele.
-The man was particularly vicious and shrewd.
+His clothing was ripped and blood was splattered across his face, but he showed no signs of injury.
+Silas had noticed him during the mele as one who fought with particular viciousness and cruelty.

 “Your name?”
 Silas inquired.

-“It may have been true once, long ago.
-When I was a child.
-But my outlook has altered since then,” Calahan replied.
+“It may have been true once, long ago,” he said, “when I was a child.
+But my outlook has altered since then.”

-“I have a particular task for a special sort of man.
+“I have a different task for a man of your abilities.
 Are you interested, preacher-man?”

 “If it pays well,” Calahan said.

 “Oh, it pays well!”
 Silas responded.
 “I will pay all expenses and will provide you with 1000 gold coins if you return.
-And I will give you a place of power in my new kingdom.”
+Once finished, I will give you a place of power in my new kingdom.”

 Calahan looked Silas in the eye, unblinking.

-Calahan scoffed.
 “It doesn’t matter.
-My conscience has long been dead.”
+My conscience has long been without remorse or regret.
+If it needs doing, I can do it.”

 Silas nodded.
 He understood perfectly.